Master2022E/OnionRTC-experiment/Dataprocess/Readme.md

 ## Results

-This section will show the results of the experiment.
+This section will show the results of the experiment that was gathered during the project.
 Also each sub section will describe which notebooks have been used to generate the specific plots.

 ### Success or fail overview